Unlawful deaths in combating crime: the example of the "war" on drugs

 Meetings and places to visit

-During her visits, the Special Rapporteur meets with government and other public officials at the national and local level.
+During country visits, the Special Rapporteur meets with government and other public officials at the national and local level.
 The Special Rapporteur also holds meetings with various non-governmental organizations, representatives of international or regional organizations, the diplomatic community, victims, witnesses, detainees, and the Media.
 The Special Rapporteur conducts visits to places of detention.
 Visits are conducted in the capital and relevant regions of the concerned country.

 Terms of Reference for Fact-Finding Missions by Special Rapporteurs